ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 - Slightly Heavier: While typically negligible, there is a bit more runtime overhead as enums are actual objects.

 When to Use:
-- Use `Enum`s when you need not only type safety at the static level but also runtime assurance—such as when you need to iterate over allowed options or attach extra behavior.
+- Use `Enum`s when you need not only type safety at the static level but also runtime assurance--such as when you need to iterate over allowed options or attach extra behavior.
 - `Enum`s are excellent for cases where the set of allowed values is fixed, and you might want to use them throughout your codebase in a uniform, well-documented manner.

----

-## 3. `Set`s
+### `Set`

 A set is a built-in Python data structure that holds unique elements.
 In the context of allowed values, you might define: